shripriyamaheshwari/Data-from-Microsoft-Excel-or-Google-Spreadhseet-to-Google-Form/README.md

 # Data from Microsoft Excel/Google Spreadsheet to Google Form
-A 4 step approach to populate your data automatically from Google Spreadhsheet to Google Form.
+A 4 step approach to populate your data automatically from Microsoft Excel or Google Spreadhsheet to Google Form.
 ## What parameters to change while running the code?

 ### Form ID